zfisch/therealzackfischmann.com/README.md

 Hello,

-This is an ongoing project - let me know what you think of the design and/or the code and I'll keep making improvements.
+This is an ongoing project.
+If you have any suggestions, please contact me.

 <3<3
 Zack